 The right procedure or combination of procedures is based entirely on your body and the results you’re looking to achieve.
 Although both a tummy tuck and liposuction can produce similar results, they are very different, so it’s important that you make the right decision.

-There are potential risks and side effects with all types of plastic surgery.
-Side effects and potential risks of liposuction include
+There are potential risks and side effects with all types of plastic surgery including:

 With any plastic surgery, one of the best things you can do is find a certified and experienced plastic surgeon who you trust.
 Your surgeon will take you through the whole journey and talk about all the options you have available.
 Liposuction is a flexible and versatile plastic surgery that is effective in several different areas on the body.